Lesterpaintstheworld/your-character-lives/documentation/user_guide.md

 - Speak at a normal volume and pace
 - Natural pauses under 3 seconds won't trigger a response
 - You can interrupt responses at any time by speaking
-- Use Play/Pause to control the conversation flow

 ### Video Avatars
 - Drag avatars to reposition